dankelley/dankelley.github.io/_posts/2014-01-23-how-this-blog-was-made.md

 year: 2014
 month: 1
 day: 23
-summary: How this blog was made
+summary: Ongoing notes on the construction of this blog.
 description: Ongoing notes on the construction of this blog.
 ---